LoyolaChicagoBooks/introcs-csharp/source/data/sampleprogram.rst

    :dedent: 3

-A class is broken up with chunks called *functions* or *methods*.
+A class is broken into chunks called *functions* or *methods*.
 Each has a *heading*.
 C# allows the currently popular programming paradigm called *object-oriented programming*, where classes generally describe new kinds of objects.